Unlocking Gen Z at Work: A Generational Impact Study 2024

 Define your scaling outcome goals.
 What are your revenue, market share expansion, or brand reach targets?
 Then, assess whether your current vision aligns with your scaling goals and whether your mission statement and business strategy reflect your commitment to growth.

 Next, assess your business's infrastructure.
-This includes the technology, systems, internal processes, and physical resources.
+This includes the technology, systems, internal processes, physical resources, and legal structure, such as forming an LLC.
 Determine whether they can support the increased demand, expanded operations, and extra workload.

 You also need a strong team well-equipped to work toward your vision.
 So, assess whether your organization fosters a culture of innovation and continuous improvement.
 Additionally, check if your current team is open to change or willing to embrace new ideas.
 You can use the Marlee culture map to determine this.